AmbireTech/adex-protocol/README.md

 * `validators`: an array of all the validators who're responsible for signing new state; one of them should represent the advertiser, and the other the publishers
 * `spec`: describes all the campaign criteria: e.g. buy as many impressions as possible, with a maximum price they're willing to pay for impressions, and how long they want to achieve it for (campaign duration); this is stored as arbitrary bytes (32); in the dApp, we encode the criteria directly in there, but it can be used to reference a JSON descriptor stored on IPFS

 The Ethereum implementation of this component is called [`adex-protocol-eth`](https://github.com/AdExNetwork/adex-protocol-eth).
+While the current running implementation of AdEx is the Ethereum one, we are also experimenting with [Cosmos](https://github.com/AdExNetwork/adex-protocol-cosmos) and [Polkadot](https://github.com/AdExNetwork/adex-protocol-substrate).

 The on-chain interactions are: